-Figure 1: The Digital Twin of the Solar Plant was present on the SenseHawk platform right from start of construction
+Figure 1: The digital twin of the solar power plant was present on the SenseHawk platform from the start of construction

-Figure 3: The SenseHawk Therm application identified and classified over 3500 defects on the plant
+Figure 3: The SenseHawk thermography application identified and classified over 3500 defects on the powerplant’s map view

 Figure 4: Each defect resulted in the creation of a task that could be assigned to members of the field team